ratt-ru/codex-africanus/docs/experimental.rst

-The Fused RIME therefore implements a "RIME Compiler" using `Numba <https://numba.pydata.org/_>`_ for speed, which compiles a RIME Specification defined by a number of `Terms` into an optimal unit of execution.
+The Fused RIME therefore implements a "RIME Compiler" using `Numba <https://numba.pydata.org/_>`_ for speed, which compiles a RIME Specification defined by a number of `Terms` into a single, optimal unit of execution.

 .. _experimental-fused-rime-example-anchor: